Marcussyl/marcussyl.github.io/README.md

-# Marcus Sze - Software Engineer Portfolio
+# Marcus Sze - Web Developer Portfolio

 A modern, responsive portfolio website showcasing my skills, projects, and experience as a web developer.
 Built with React and Tailwind CSS, featuring smooth animations and a clean, professional design.